opeltre/revert/README.md

 # REVERT

-This repository contains code for analysing flux and pressure recording of the [revert][revert] project.
+This repository contains code for analysing flux and pressure recordings of the [revert][revert] project.

 ## Install